 While they’re not a cure for acne, vitamins are important for the skin, and make one of the best and most powerful allies when it comes to ensuring overall good health.
 And while we have already covered the benefits of Vitamin E (including its oil and in capsule form), Vitamin C, and Vitamins B for acne, more vitamins remain.
 Today, we’ll go over the benefits and effects of Vitamin A for acne.

 Vitamin A is actually not a single compound, but a group of several nutritional, organic and antioxidative compounds.
 Vitamin A is important for the development and the growth of the human body, as well as for maintaining good vision and strengthening the immune system.
+That being said, Vitamin A can also help you get rid of acne.

 Composed of retinoic acid, retinol, retinal, and several other provitamin A carotenoids, Vitamin A (and its constituent substances) are naturally available.
 Fruits and vegetables that are orange or yellow in color pack significant amounts of Vitamin A. But yellow and orange aren’t the only indicators for the presence of Vitamin A - it’s also found in other natural food sources, like leafy greens.